freqtrade/freqtrade/docs/hyperopt.md

                         setting.
   --fee FLOAT           Specify fee ratio.
 Will be applied twice (on trade
                         entry and exit).
+  -p PAIRS [PAIRS ...], --pairs PAIRS [PAIRS ...]
+                        Limit command to these pairs.
+Pairs are space- separated.
   --hyperopt NAME       Specify hyperopt class name which will be used by the
                         bot.
   --hyperopt-path PATH  Specify additional lookup path for Hyperopt and